Low-Income Resources in Massachusetts

 Department of Early Education – Financial Assistance for Families

-The Department of Early Education and Care (EEC) provides child care financial assistance for families in need.
+The Department of Early Education and Care (EEC) provides childcare financial assistance for families in need.
 In order to be eligible for funding, you and your family must meet certain requirements.
-You may be placed on a waiting list if funding is not immediately available.

 Federal Resource – Women, Infants, and Children (WIC)